Elizabeth Hurley Stuns With Bold Makeup Look For At-Home Adventure

 “Omg you are so beautiful and sexy and elegant and so adorable,” one fan commented, unable to decide which compliment to leave on the post.

-While her latest update primarily showcased her beauty rather than her body, Elizabeth also isn’t afraid to show off her curves in skimpy swimwear, despite her age.
+While her latest update primarily showcased the beauty of her face, Elizabeth also isn’t afraid to show off her curves in skimpy swimwear.
 Just yesterday, as The Inquisitr reported, the official Instagram account of her swimwear line, Elizabeth Hurley Beach, shared a snap in which the British bombshell rocked a hot pink swimsuit.